fsantanna-no/p2p-tml-paper/rita-24/response.md

 > model/framework to give a clear picture to an expert reader and explain to a
 > lay reader the place of this middleware in the overall p2p application
 > model/framework.
 Has this been considered?

+We now include a paragraph at the beginning of Section "3.
+The Middleware & Programming API" describing the P2P framework or, in other words, what we exactly mean by P2P:

+> "The peers form a dynamic unstructured peer-to-peer network [3], and
+> communicate only indirectly to each other.
+Events are flooded in the network
+> graph via gossiping, i.e.: when a peer generates an event, it communicates to
+> its neighbours, which communicate to their neighbours, and so on.
+Note that
+> all peers execute the exactly same application and middleware, with no
+> differences with respect to their roles and physical resources.
+Therefore, we
+> can describe our peer-to-peer network as follows: (a) all peers have the same
+> role and run the same software; (b) any peer can join or leave at any time;
+> (c) events are only communicated with direct neighbours."

 ### Comment J.8